 The Normal Course of Studies is open to all students accepted into the IPED Program.
 It provides a rigorous foundation in the various social sciences and then pursues an in-depth study of international economic relations and development issues from both an economics and a political science perspective.
-This course of studies also allows for four electives that can be used to specialize in international banking & finance, international development studies, international & development ec onomics, or international political analysis.
+This course of studies also allows for five to seven electives that can be used to specialize in international banking & finance, international development studies, international & development economics, or in global environmental & resource economics.

 The following courses provide a rigorous foundation at the graduate level in economic, political, and quantitative analysis:

-Students interested in international development may take Political Economy of Development in place of either Comparative Political Analysis or Analysis of International Politcs.
+Students interested in international development who have studied comparative politics or international politics at the undergraduate level may take Political Economy of Development in place of either Comparative Political Analysis or Analysis of International Politcs.

 - Economics Analysis